 What is a service region?

-What is the difference between a private IP and a public IP of a CVM?
+What is the difference between a private IP and a public IP of a CVM instance?

-Servers in the same region can communicate through the private network; while servers in different regions can only communicate through the public network.
+CVM instances in the same region can communicate over the private network, while those in different regions can only communicate over the public network.

-When you purchase an Anycast elastic public IP to enjoy continuous acceleration, the generated traffic is the accelerating traffic whose unit price is higher than that of ordinary public network.
+If you purchase an Anycast EIP for constant acceleration, the traffic generated will be billed as the accelerated traffic at a unit price higher than that of ordinary public network traffic.

-For non-Anycast public network IP, in case the public network fails, Tencent Cloud will provide the customer with temporary acceleration service to help bypass the failures and avoid interruption of the services of the customer.
-This is a free value-added service imperceptible to end users, and network fees are charged at the ordinary public network price.
+If you purchase a non-Anycast EIP, when the public network fails, Tencent Cloud will provide temporary acceleration service to help you bypass the failure and avoid service interruption.
+This value-added service is free of charge and imperceptible to your business, and the network fees incurred will be charged at the price of ordinary public network traffic.

-No, the traffic generated by Anycast EIP is billed by the bandwidth.
+No. The traffic generated by an Anycast EIP is billed by bandwidth.

-How to limit the speed of an Anycast EIP?
+How to limit the speed for an Anycast EIP?

-When setting speed limit for an Anycast EIP, the target is the bandwidth in each region rather than the total bandwidth.
+If you set a bandwidth limit for an Anycast EIP, the limit will be on the egress of each region instead of the total bandwidth.

-For example, if the bandwidth speed of the Anycast EIP in publishing domain A is limited at 100 Mbps, then the bandwidth speed in every publishing region in publish domain is 100 Mbps, and the total bandwidth is above 100 Mbps.
+For example, if you limit the bandwidth of domain A’s Anycast EIP to 100 Mbps, then the bandwidth limit on each publishing region of domain A will be 100 Mbps, so that the total bandwidth will be greater than 100 Mbps.